 A common source of pain in the neck, lower back, arms or legs is a herniated disc.
 The soft, rubbery pads (discs) between the bones (vertebras) of the spinal column can weaken with age, improper lifting and repetitive activities.
-The herniated disc treatment, DISC nucleoplasty, performed at PAIN DOCTOR Pain & Regenerative Medicine may be a pain management solution for patients in the Dallas, Arlington and Fort Worth, Texas area.
+The herniated disc treatment, DISC nucleoplasty, performed at OPTIMAL Pain & Regenerative Medicine may be a pain management solution for patients in the Dallas, Arlington and Fort Worth, Texas area.

 What is a Herniated Disc?

 A herniated disc in the neck or back refers to an issue with one of the discs between the vertebras that create the spine.
 A herniated disc occurs when some of the center nucleus pushes through the outer edge of the disc and back toward the spinal column.
 A herniated disc can cause arm or leg pain, numbness or tingling and weakness in patients.
 Many herniated discs occur in the lower back, although they can occur in the neck.

 If a herniated disc cannot be treated with simple measures such as rest, a cold compress or medication, a DISC nucleoplasty may be the correct herniated disc treatment option.

 DISC nucleoplasty is a minimally invasive, outpatient procedure used to decompress herniated discs in the neck or back.
 This herniated disc treatment is designed for patients who did not respond to conventional treatment methods.

 DISC nucleoplasty uses a small needle that emits radio waves to shrink the herniated disc by dissolving excess tissue.
 The pressure is then relieved inside the disc and on the nerves responsible for causing pain.
 Patients are finished with the procedure in less than an hour.

 - A guide pen to be inserted and positioned in the herniated disc area

 - A catheter is then inserted through the needle and into the disc